 - The best way to steer is to pick a point in the distance and steer towards it.
 Use SMALL adjustments by pulling gently to the left or to the right to keep on the path.

-- If you have to change the path, pick another point to steer toward it.
+- If you have to change the path, pick another point and steer toward it.
 When you have made your adjustments, move your hands back and ensure that the rudder is straight.

 - On the starts, ensure that the rudder is straight before you call rowers to row.